trevordevore/levure/framework/helpers/undo_manager/README.md

 An undo action is added to the undo queue using the `undoAddAction` command.
 The undo action can then be processed when the user undoes or redoes the action.
 Each time the the user undoes or redoes the action the undo action memento(s) needs to be updated.
 Because of this need to update the memento(s) throughout the life of the undo action the memento(s) is updated using the `undoStoreMemento` callback.

 The `undoStoreMemento` callback is first called by `undoAddAction`.
 The callback will subsequently be called when calling `undoUndo` and `undoRedo`.
-The mementos array that you pass to `undoAddAction` should containt the minimum amount of information necessary for `undoStoreMemento` callback to store the actual memento.
+The mementos array that you pass to `undoAddAction` should contain the minimum amount of information necessary for `undoStoreMemento` callback to store the actual memento.
 For example, you could just pass in a reference to a LiveCode control if you are changing properties on the control.
 The `undoStoreMemento` callback would use the control reference to store the current state of the properties.

 ## Restoring mementos